ravisheth/mapsseq/README.md

 Samples are fixed in methacarn to avoid damage to mucosal structures and nucleic acids that may result with other fixatives such as formaldehyde.
 - Acquire sample (feces, GI tract etc.) and immediately placed in methacarn solution (60% methanol, 30% chloroform, 10% acetic acid).
 - Fix the sample at room temperature for between 12 to 48 hours.
+- Replace the sample in 70% Ethanol after this period for storage up to 1 month (longer periods may be possible, but have not been investigated)

 ### Embedding
 The sample is then embedded with an acrylamide matrix which preserves spatial structure and contains a reverse 16S amplification primer.
 Note that for inclusion of reverse primer, we target a concentration of approximately 100nM per droplet; accounting for droplet volume of 0.5nL this means that 5*10<sup>-5</sup>pmol must be loaded per particle.
 Assuming a median particle diameter of 20um, and assuming a spherical shape, this yields a particle volume of 4.2pL, meaning that the concentration of reverse primer should be approximately 10uM.